trparky/Hasher/README.md

 **Friday, December 9th, 2022 Update**

 I've done some under the hood improvements and some bug fixes since Thursday, August 4th, 2022.

+**Tuesday, September 26th, 2023 Update**

+Once again, like I stated back on Thursday, August 4th, 2022, this program will go back into maintenence mode and active development will cease.